skybluecircles/driver-telematics-analysis/README.md

 http://www.kaggle.com/c/axa-driver-telematics-analysis

 You'll need to create a Kaggle account if you don't already have one.

-Note that it's a 1.44 GB file.
+Note that it's a 1.44 GB file and you'll need ~10-15 GB free to work with the data.

 ## Initial setup

 Then run the commands below.

 ```
-$ bin/environment                 # quick
+$ bin/setup/environment    # quick
-$ bin/setup-data                  # 3+ hours
+$ bin/setup/data           # 1-3 hours
-$ bin/util/install-dependencies   #
+$ bin/setup/dependencies   # varies

+# prove t/integration/setup/*
 ```

 If you get no errors, your environment should be sane.